Pazo de Lourizán: History

-The Provincial Council of Pontevedra bought it in 1943 from the Provincial Savings Bank of Pontevedra and (a fifth) from the widowed Marquise of Alhucemas, daughter of Montero Ríos.
-That same year, the Provincial Council handed it over to the Ministry of Education to be used as a regional centre for teaching, research and forestry experiments, and in 1946 it became a higher technical school of forestry.
+The Provincial Deputation of Pontevedra bought it in 1943 from the Provincial Savings Bank of Pontevedra and (a fifth) from the widowed Marquise of Alhucemas, daughter of Montero Ríos.
+That same year, the Provincial Deputation handed it over to the Ministry of Education to be used as a regional centre for teaching, research and forestry experiments, and in 1946 it became a higher technical school of forestry.

 The centre became part of the National Agricultural Research Institute (INIA) in 1973 and in 1984 it was transferred to the Xunta de Galicia.
-It is currently integrated into the Centre for Sustainable Development of the Regional Ministry of the Environment since 1991.
+It is currently integrated into the Centre for Sustainable Development of the Regional Environment Office since 1991.
 The main objectives of the Environmental and Forestry Research Centre of Lourizán are the protection, conservation and improvement of Galicia's forestry heritage.

+On 19 May 2023, the estate became the property of the Xunta de Galicia.

 Description

 The building

-The present building has a romantic air and is the work of Jenaro de la Fuente Domínguez.
+The present manor house has a romantic air and is the work of Jenaro de la Fuente Domínguez.
 It is an eclectic building with influences from Art Nouveau, Classicism and the French architecture of the Second Empire.

 The structure of the palace is symmetrical, monumental and with a predominance of horizontal volumes.
 It has a ground floor and two upper floors.
 The central body is U-shaped with three towers crowned by French mansards and slate roof.
 The facade has Ionic columns and pilasters.
 The central part is enhanced by a coat of arms and a clock, in the place where the coats of arms of Galician manor houses are usually found.

-In front of this central body is a large two-flight imperial stone staircase, surrounded by neoclassical white marble statues personifying justice and prudence and representing virtues, values and devotions.
+In front of this central body, advanced in relation to the sides, is a large two-flight imperial stone staircase, surrounded by neoclassical white marble statues personifying justice and prudence and representing virtues, values and devotions.
+At the top of the staircase are the statues of Germanicus, Discobolus, the Dying Slave and Sophocles, while at the ends of the rotunda are the statues of Pallas Athena and Diana of Gabii.
+In the pavilions on the main façade, next to the entrance door to the vestibule, the allegories of Spring and Summer can be seen.
+The round staircase generates a belvedere from which to contemplate the views in imitation of the French baroque style.
 This staircase leads to the main entrance and to a semicircular terrace (which serves as a viewpoint) above an artificial grotto that simulates a volcanic limestone cave called the Grotto of Mirrors.
 At this point, two side wings open up, consisting of light long galleries of stone and glass that envelop the old pazo.
 On the first floor, the facades of the side wings give way to the central body and create terraces with balustrades.
+In these lateral sections, the high windows, pilasters, balconies, dormers and domes lined with zinc scales of the dôme à l'impériale type are repeated, which reinforce the elegance of the palace.